Cool Season Planting Favorites

 Fiddlehead Fern

 Fiddlehead ferns are tightly coiled shoots resembling the scroll of a violin and are often used as a culinary delicacy.
 Their young, coiled fronds, such as the Ostrich type (Matteuccia struthiopteris), offer several benefits when landscaping projects.
 These unique and visually appealing plants have been admired for their charming appearance and practical uses in outdoor spaces.
 Fiddlehead Fern is native to North America, northern Asia, and Europe.
 In North America, they are most commonly found in Eastern Canada, southern Alaska, and from Maine to Illinois.
 Matteuccia Struthiopteris gets its name from the crowns it develops in the spring.
 These crowns or fonds tend to resemble the heads of violins or feathers.
-The Looks Of Fiddlehead Fern It is famous for its vase shape and tall curled fonds.
+The Looks Of Fiddlehead Fern (Matteuccia struthiopteris) It is famous for its vase shape and tall curled fonds.
 On average, gardeners can expect them to grow between three and four feet tall and one foot wide.
 However, once well established, they can grow up to six feet tall and have a width of up to eight feet.
 They are found naturally in wooded areas that have rivers or streams.
 It is considered a deciduous perennial that grows upright.
 They don't develop flowers.
 Instead, the leaves are bright to medium green.
 The plant grows its fiddleheads in the spring, and they can reach heights of one and a half feet tall.
 Where to Plant Fiddlehead Fern in Your Garden They grow well in areas that lack full sun.
 Gardeners can enjoy planting them in shade gardens, along walls, and around trees and tall shrubs.
 When they develop their spore-bearing fronds in the summer, gardeners can dry them and use them in flower bouquets or arrangements in vases.
-It covers frogs and birds, especially robins, wrens, and wood thrushes, which tend to forage in them.
+Fiddlehead Ferns Can Grow Several Inches A Day It covers frogs and birds, especially robins, wrens, and wood thrushes, which tend to forage in them.
 These may also attract turtles, butterflies, and bees.
 Fiddlehead Ferns Companion Plants It grows well next to green ash, Virginia bluebells, wild ginger, swamp buttercup, common elderberry, golden Alexander, and wild blue phlox.
 It can also be planted under or near the American elm and silver maple tree.
 It makes beautiful additions to shade gardens and helps fill empty spaces under trees and around shrubs.
-It also has around water features in any area resembling its natural habitats.
+It also has water features in any area that resemble its natural habitats.

 Frequently Asked Questions